Pandaqi/Pandaqi-Studio/pandaqi-studio/content/waitless-games/play/finger-food/_index.md

 ---
-type: "gamepage"
+type: "project"

-boardgame: true

 title: "Finger Food"
-headerTitle: "A quick game playable with just a paper and your fingers"
 blurb: "A quick game playable with just a single paper.
 Each turn, place a finger on a new square, to score more points than your opponents before you've used your whole hand."
-blurbShort: "Place your fingers on the best squares and score more pie points than your opponents!
+# blurb: "Place your fingers on the best squares and score more pie points than your opponents!
 Playable with just a single paper, nothing else needed."
 blurbProject: "Bake the highest-scoring recipes by _placing your fingers_ on the right squares, nothing else needed."

-color: "pink"

 date: 2024-01-26

 difficulty: "no-brainer"
 genres: ["action", "family", "kids-game"]
-categories: ["boardgame", "one-paper-game"]
+categories: ["board-game", "one-paper-game"]
 tags: ["cooking", "turn-based", "shared-map", "colorful", "experimental", "fast-paced"]
 themes: ["cartoon", "food"]